Ilyankor/cello-duet/README.md

 ## Movement II.
 Pitch

 The B-flat pentatonic pitch collection was chosen (Bb, C, D, F, G).
 The respective probabilities are given in `master.xls`, worksheet `pitches`.
 Executing `pitch.py` outputs 75 choices with the given probabilities.
 Rhythm was determined creatively.
 The results are displayed in `results.xlsx`.

 ## Movement III.
 Rhythm

 Twenty-four (24) different rhythms were created and outlined in `rhythms.svg`.
 The respective probabilities are given in `master.xls` file, worksheet `rhythms`.
 Executing `rhythm.py` outputs 75 choices with the given probabilities.
 Pitch was determined creatively using the A pentatonic collection (A, B, C#, E, F#).
 The results are displayed in `results.xlsx`.

 ## Movement VI.
 Pitch-rhythm

 The D pentatonic pitch collection was chosen (D, E, F#, A, B).
 The respective probabilities are given in `master.xls`, worksheet `pr-p`.
 The twenty-four rhythms are again utilized and the respective probabilites are given in `master.xls`, worksheet `pr-r`.
 Executing `pr-pr.py` outputs 75 pitch and rhythm choices with the given probabilities.
 The results are displayed in `results.xlsx`.

 To avoid repitition due to the extra notes created by certain rhythms, a Markov process with transition matrix in `master.xls`, worksheet `pr-tr` was used to generate notes based on the given one.
 This is implemented in `pr-tr.py`, which asks for the starting note (F = F#) and the total number of pitches in the rhythm (2, 3, or 4).

 ## Movement VII.
 Markov

+The first state is the original pitch collection.
 Transposition and inversion, and higher order markov process is used.